VIIN Young Investigator Symposium 2025

 The purpose of the Young Investigator Symposium is to provide students, RAs and postdocs a forum for networking, career development and scientific exchange.
 We hope it will provide you with an opportunity to keep in touch with colleagues, present your research, and develop your CVs.

-All welcome - undergraduate and post-graduate students, research assistants, post-doctoral scientists from academic and industry.
+All welcome - undergraduate and post-graduate students, research assistants, post-doctoral scientists from academia and industry.
 Mid-career researchers and research group leaders are encouraged to attend and support their students or colleagues.
 We hope to see you all there!

 Sponsors and Prizes: